 - “Emerging Economy MNEs: How does home country maturity matter?”.
 With Saul Estrin and Klaus Meyer

-- “Mobile Payment Services in developing countries: When Business Models interact with Transaction Costs”.
+- “Mobile Payment Services in developing countries: firm capabilities and financial development”.
 With Saul Estrin and Susanna Khavul.

 - “Foreign companies in Africa: from extracting to diversifying.
 A home country analysis of investment strategies”.

 “Essays on performance, corporate financial strategy and organization of multinational banks in Africa”

 My PhD thesis can be found here: [PhD]

 My PhD thesis has consisted of three inter-related research projects.
 In the first chapter I examined the financial performance of multinational banks in Africa using panel data over a 10-year period.
 In the second chapter I analyzed internal capital market practices of banks in South Africa.
 The third part of the research explores the relations between multinational banks’ headquarters and their subsidiaries located in sub-Saharan Africa through a bank survey.
 I also examined the lending practices of banks in Africa, especially with regards to SMEs.